 Jay "Albert" Van Horn born on Sept.
 6, 1868 near Grand Rapids, Wood County, OH, the son of Eli and Mary Ann (Kimberlin) Van Horn.

-Albert married Ida Irene Newell (1870-1920), the daughter of Abraham V. and Sarah A. (Dronberger) Newell.
-They had five children -- Keith Van Horn, Clarence Raymond "Skinner" Van Horn, Clyde Wilbur Van Horn, Harry Lee Van Horn and Ida Pearl Sutton.
+The couple together bore a brood of five children -- Keith Van Horn, Clarence Raymond "Skinner" Van Horn, Clyde Wilbur Van Horn, Harry Lee Van Horn and Ida Pearl Sutton.

 When the federal census was taken in 1900, the Van Horns lived on a farm in Jackson Township, Wood County.
 Their next-door-neighbor was Albert's uncle, Austin Coleman Van Horn.

 In 1941, at the death of his brother Austin, Albert was residing in Deshler, Wood County.

 Ida passed away in 1920.
 She was laid to rest at Beaver Creek Cemetery in Grand Rapids.

 Nothing is known of Albert's life, other than that he lived for another 30 years after Ida's death.

 He died on Dec.
 28, 1949 and was buried with his wife.